nhsx/covid-chest-imaging-database/docs/source/resources.rst

 * Merging data under old or mis-typed column headers into the new/correct fields
 * Standardising the scales of some clinical variables

+In addition, we have created guidelines for interpreting the clinical data, compiled in :download:`this spreadsheet <docs/NCCID_schema_compliance_v2.1.xlsx>`.
+This will help with:

+* Understanding what the expected data format is for each field
+* Highlighting where there are known erroneous entries for each field
+* Recommending remedial actions for erroneous entries within each field

 Frequently Asked Questions
 ##########################